School(s): Health Sciences & Physical WellnessMCC Program Code: NU01

-The clinical experience required in the curriculum is provided through cooperation of Rochester area hospitals, long term care facilities and other health care agencies.
+The clinical experiences required in the curriculum are provided through cooperation of Rochester area hospitals, long term care facilities and other health care agencies.
 All health care providers must abide by Occupational Safety and Health Administration (OSHA) Blood Borne Pathogen and NYS Department of Health regulations.

-2) Current CPR certification for two person professional rescuer which includes infant, child, adult and resuscitation mask and Automated External Defibrillator (AED).
-Only American Heart Association BLS for Healthcare Providers (CPR and AED) (2 year), or American Red Cross Professional Rescuer (CPR and AED) (1 year) certification is acceptable.
-Proof of certification must be submitted to the department at least one month prior to starting the program.
-Current certification must be maintained throughout duration of program in order for the student to attend clinical.
+1) Current CPR certification for two person professional rescuer which includes infant, child, adult and Automated External Defibrillator (AED).
+Only American Heart Association BLS for Healthcare Providers (CPR and AED) certification is acceptable.
+Proof of certification must be submitted to the department prior to starting the program.
+Certification must be maintained throughout duration of program in order for the student to attend clinical.

 Students must have current health insurance to participate in the nursing program.
 The fee for health insurance will be added to tuition if students do not provide proof of insurance prior to the start of the program.

 A minimum grade of C is necessary in all required nursing and biology courses for continued matriculation in the program.
 No student may progress to the next nursing course level without successful completion of all courses in the previous level.
 A student who fails to achieve a grade of C or better in the fourth semester nursing course will be ineligible for graduation.

 Nursing is a high demand, competitive program.
 Readmission to the nursing program is not automatic and is dependent on several factors.
 Students seeking readmission to the program or seeking admission after unsuccessful attempts in a nursing program at another college should contact the Department of Nursing for information or refer to the "MCC Department of Nursing Student Related Policies" located on the Department of Nursing website.
 Readmission, if approved, is always on a space available basis.